SiddheshK1704/Python-and-ML_Learning/README.md

 # Python-and-ML_Learning 🚀
-A repository chronicling my exciting journey through Python and beyond, one step at a time!
+A repository documenting my exciting journey through Python and Machine Learning, one step at a time!

-Currently, it showcases notebooks on data structures and functions, with plenty more in the pipeline.
-Join me as I explore, code, and learn!
+Currently, I’m focused on mastering data structures and functions, with more exciting topics on the way.
+Join me as I explore, code, and level up my skills!

 ---
 📂 What's Inside
-Data Structures (Lists, Tuples, Sets, Dictionaries) Functions (Regular functions, Lambda functions)
+📌 Data Structures

+Lists
+Tuples
+Sets
+Dictionaries

 ---
+📌 Functions

+Regular functions
+Lambda functions
 ✅ Topics Explored So Far
 ✔ Lists & List Comprehension
 ✔ Tuples